 Chronic ear infections might be responsible for your hearing loss.
 Otitis media is the infection of the middle ear.
 It's more common in kids, but adults can get it, too.
-Otitis media with effusion is an inflammation and infection of the inner ear with a buildup of fluid due to bacteria, which can last several weeks.
+Otitis media with effusion is an inflammation and infection of the middle ear with a buildup of fluid due to bacteria, which can last several weeks.
 A severe infection can block the Eustachian tube, which typically drains excess fluid from the middle ear, which can impact your hearing abilities.
 Chronic ear infections can cause hearing loss, anywhere from 24 to 45 decibels, depending on the thickness of the fluid in the ear.
 It's important to see your doctor because chronic, untreated ear infections can lead to permanent hearing loss.

 Cerumen impaction, or compressed earwax, can also lead to differing levels of hearing loss in each ear.
 Earwax build up that affects hearing, causes pain and must be treated by a physician is pretty common—it affects six percent of the U.S. population.
 Aside from plugging the ear and causing hearing loss, compressed ear wax can lead to an infection because it traps bacteria.